spacelift-io/user-documentation/docs/concepts/run/tracked.md

 * [autodeploy](../stack/stack-settings.md#autodeploy) is turned "on" for the Stack;
 * if [plan policies](../policy/terraform-plan-policy.md) are attached, none of them returns any warnings;

-Otherwise, the change will go through the manual flow described below.&#x20;
+Otherwise, the change will go through the manual flow described below.

 ### Unconfirmed